Infinity-operads and Day convolution in Goodwillie calculus

 \subsection{Acknowledgements}

-None of the work in this paper would exist without the considerable support of, and helpful conversations with, Greg Arone.
-I would also like to thank Jacob Lurie for useful comments on the definition of stable $\infty$-operads, and Haynes Miller for the opportunity to present this work at MIT.
-The research in this paper is supported by the National Science Foundation through grant 1709032.
+None of the work in this paper would exist without considerable support from, and helpful conversations with, Greg Arone.
+Feedback from Jacob Lurie was useful for understanding stable $\infty$-operads and the Chain Rule.
+Questions and comments from Daniel Fuentes-Keuthan greatly improved the exposition, as did many suggestions and corrections from an anonymous referee which led to improvements to Section~\ref{sec:ex-AlgO} in particular.

+The research in this paper is supported by the National Science Foundation through grant DMS-1709032.
+Some of this work was undertaken during the programme \emph{Homotopy Harnessing Higher Structures} in 2018 at the Isaac Newton Institute for Mathematical Sciences, Cambridge, supported by EPSRC grant number EP/R014604/1.

+This is the accepted version of an article to be published in the Journal of the London Mathematical Society.